-Customer Assistance for Text Telephone (TTY) Users
+Customer Assistance for Text Telephone (TTY) Users (Canada)

-To assist customers who are deaf, hard of hearing, or speech-impaired and who use Text Telephones (TTYs), Chevrolet has TTY equipment available at its Customer Assistance Center.
-Any TTY user in the U.S. can communicate with Chevrolet by dialing: 1-800-833-2438.
-TTY users in Canada can dial 1-800-263-3830.
+To assist customers who are deaf, hard of hearing, or speech-impaired and who use Text Telephones (TTYs), Chevrolet has TTY equipment available at its Customer Care Center.
+Any TTY user can communicate with Chevrolet by dialing: 1-800-263-3830.

-Online Owner Center
+Online Owner Center (Canada)